eriktim/openapi-elm/book/customization.md

 ### `withTracker`

 Elm HTTP allows you to [track](https://package.elm-lang.org/packages/elm/http/latest/Http#track) requests.
-Setting the same tracker for each request probably does not make much sense, but you can set one per requests or fully customise the `Api.send` to accept one.
+Setting the same tracker for each request probably does not make much sense, but you can set one per requests or fully customize the `Api.send` to accept one.

 An example: